Tone Zone User Manual

 1. Introduction

-Orra Tone Zone is a tonal curve corrector designed for the master bus.
+Orra Tone Zone is a tonal curve corrector designed for mixing and mastering.
 It combines three tools that traditionally require separate plugins into one cohesive workflow:

 - •Target Curve System — Factory genre presets and reference track learning define the ideal tonal shape for your mix.